mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 {{<img src="outsourcing-2.png" max-width="500px" has-border="true" alt="Graph showing time commitment taking into account a ceiling on hours per day, where I'm unable to hire someone because I don't have enough spare capacity.">}}

-Whoops, now I can't reach the lower time state because I can't pay the frictional costs of hiring and training someone.
+Whoops, now I can't reach the post-hiring state because I don't have available short-term capacity to hire and train someone.
 I don't have enough time to save myself time.

 ## Using long-term tasks as an early warning for exhaustion